kaspth/riffing-on-rails/readme.md

 # Riffing on Rails

 When you're working on a new feature, it can be tough to break through how to actually build it.
-A common is to start somewhere, run some Rails scaffolds and migrate the database.
-Then a week later when you finally grok the problem, you're too far in — inertia takes a hold and sunk cost soon follows, "eh, I don't want to rip all that out now".
+A common path is to start somewhere, run some Rails scaffolds and migrate the database.
+Then a while later when you finally get the problem, you're too far in — inertia takes a hold and sunk cost soon follows, "eh, I don't want to rip all that out now".

 Wouldn't it be great if there was a different way?

 ### Riffing: An alternative you've never seen before

 Riffing is an altogether different approach to software design that has more in common with art or creative acts.
-We're trying to engage our brain in a different way to come up with the names and structure we didn't know we needed.
+We're trying to engage our brain in a different way to come up with the names and structure we didn't know we needed by tapping into flow states.

+Riffing is a code-based method for problem solving.
 It's done in a blank file where you keep adding, removing or refining a sketch of Ruby code to prove out your design.

 This combines a focus on top-down design with listening to what the budding implementation is telling you — and if the implementation reveals an issue with your design, you now know you need to change your design early.